The Eye of Jupiter (Battlestar Galactica): Plot

-At the base camp, fearing a Cylon ground attack, Apollo orders Starbuck, her husband Anders, and his wife Dee, to round up the workers and equip them with arms and start fabricating tylium mines.
+At the base camp, fearing a Cylon ground attack, Apollo orders Starbuck, her husband Anders, and his wife Dee, to round up the workers and equip them with arms and start fabricating telium mines.
 Anders scoffs, stating the workers are not soldiers and do not stand a chance if attacked.
 Apollo believed that organizing a militia was Anders' specialty back on Caprica, but Anders argues his militia conducted hit-and-run attacks.
 Knowing Anders is being defiant on purpose, Apollo tells him that they need to put their differences aside to which Anders says that he is not blind to what has been going on between Apollo and Starbuck.
 Anders also reveals that Lee is not the first person Starbuck has cheated on him with, but he knew Kara's personality when they married.

 The Cylons contemplate the deadlock they are in with the humans when D'anna reveals that she sent a Cylon Heavy Raider to the surface when the Basestars jumped into orbit, hoping it would be missed in the commotion, which was indeed the case.
 This means there are already Centurions on the surface making their way to the temple.

-President Roslin admits to having colluded with Dr Cottle to fake Hera's death and hand her over to be adopted.
+President Roslin admits to having colluded with Dr. Cottle to fake Hera's death and hand her over to be adopted.
 Her whereabouts are unknown after the Exodus from New Caprica, and she may well indeed be with the Cylons.
 Helo and Athena are outraged and can only think about reuniting with their daughter at any cost.

 Back on the planet, Starbuck flies her Raptor on a recon mission where she spots a Centurion emplacement.
 They fire a missile that damages the Raptor and causes Starbuck to spiral out of control.
 Apollo learns that Starbuck's Raptor was shot down, and Anders demands they mount a rescue operation.
 Apollo says they do not have enough workforce, and they must hold the camp.
 Anders tells Apollo off and starts to head out on his own, but Apollo orders Sergeant Mathias to stop him.
 Mathias draws a weapon and points it at Anders's head.